-- 1. Percolation holes shall be prepared by hand auger whenever possible.
-A power auger may be acceptable on sites if approved in advance by Environmental Health. - 2.
-Test holes are to be 4 to 6 inches in diameter and minimum 12 inches deep. - 3.
-Remove any smeared soil surfaces from the sides of the hole by scraping with a sharp instrument. - 4.
-Remove loose soils from the bottom of the hole and add 2 inches of clean pea gravel. - 5.
-Insert a perforated or slotted 3-4" diameter pipe in the bore hole and carefully pack clean pea gravel in the annular space around the outside of the pipe. - 6.
-Holes must be thoroughly presoaked prior to testing to compensate for any possible soil swelling.
-Completely refill each test hole with clear water 4 times or provide continuous soaking of the hole with clear water for 4 hours on the day prior or day of the testing.

-7. Use only clear water and gently pour into the hole to prevent scouring of the sides and bottom.
+- 1. The soil percolation depths must be approved by the EH prior to installation. - 2.
+Percolation holes shall be prepared by hand auger whenever possible.
+A power auger maybe acceptable on sites if approved in advance by Environmental Health. - 3.
+Holes are to be 4 to 6 inches in diameter and minimum 12 inches deep. - 4.
+Remove any smeared soil surfaces from the sides of the hole by scraping with a sharp instrument. - 5.
+Remove loose soils from the bottom of the hole and add 1 to 2 inches of coarse sand or fine gravel. - 6.
+If soils tend to collapse, insert a perforated pipe in the hole and carefully pack washed gravel around the outside of the pipe. - 7.
+Holes must be thoroughly presoaked 24 hours prior to testing to compensate for any possible soil swelling.
+Either of the following presoak methods are acceptable: - a.
+Completely refill each test hole with clear water 4 times on the day prior to the test. - b.
+A continuous soaking of the hole with clear water for four hours on the day of the test. - 8.
+Use only clear water and gently pour into the hole to prevent scouring of the sides and bottom.